 Is permanent life insurance right for you?

 Permanent life insurance is good for people who want to maintain life insurance throughout their life with a fixed premium.
 Others are attracted by the forced savings element of these policies.
 Variable policies and those that invest in index funds entail greater risk and can earn more or less than fixed options, depending on the market.

-The downside to permanent life insurance:
+The cons of permanent life insurance